-Arizona wildfire growth halted; evacuation notice in place
+Arizona wildfire destroys 12 homes; 200 people evacuated

 Crews on Friday continued to build fire lines to keep the fire from spreading into Dudleyville if winds gust again but utility crews also needed to check for damage to power lines that were deenergized Thursday, said state Department of Forestry and Forest Management spokeswoman Tiffany Davila.

-Approximately 40 people spent the night at a shelter at Ray High School in Kearny, another community in the area, Red Cross spokesman Mike Sagara said.
+Approximately 40 people spent the night at a shelter at a high school in a nearby community, Red Cross spokesman Mike Sagara said.

 There was no immediate report of injuries.
 Approximately 100 people were assigned to fight the fire.